-This system encounters trouble when their data enters the arena of consistency.
+This system encounters trouble when its data enters the arena of consistency.
 In an ideal world, all cities would publish the same datasets in the same formats.
 In fact, the European Union is promoting this very idea.
 Despite that promotion, differences occur for a range of reasons.

 Some cities were publishing data long before anyone thought to promote consistency, while other cities adopt unique formats that are easier, cheaper, or simply work better in their framework.
 Some information is provided in online databases, while others are in machine-readable CSV data files.

 Database discrepancies cause big problems when multiple systems try to communicate with each other.
-The result is the formation of information silos within the city government, and roadblocks in the way of collaborative projects.
+The result is the formation of information silos within the city government and roadblocks in the way of collaborative projects.

 Creating unified data for everyone

 The good news is that the city leaders know that formats are an issue.
 Cities like Hamburg, which will host ITS 2021, are already aggressively unifying their data formats across all public sectors, and in coordination with the EU recommendations.
 By adopting technical standards from the outset, the city is creating a fully-fledged Urban Data Platform, where city departments as well as public and private organizations have seamless access to all the workings of a city.

 This model of taking many points of data from a massive array of different sources, unifying that data into a usable format, and making that data available for everyone is one of the guiding principles of the HERE Open Location Platform.

 When data comes together in this way, opportunities quickly come to the surface.
 That app developer in New York can overlay all the city construction plans with maps and historical traffic data to develop better routing during building hours.
 A city planner in London can visualize employment rates across the city and overlay a map of new business permit applications.
 A home buyer in Hamburg can look at how the cost of homes is impacted by the noise levels of the streets outside.